kornia/kornia/.github/actions_info.md

   `continue-on-error` behavior on the test step.
 - `fail-fast`: (boolean, default: `false`) to set the `fail-fast` behavior on the matrix strategy.
+- `coverage`: (boolean, default: `false`) to run the tests suite using the coverage mode, and report the results and upload it on codecov.

 A matrix strategy will be adopted from the list of python and pytorch version.